Property Tax Exemptions and Current Use Programs

 Homestead Exemption FAQs

-Veteran ExemptionThis program provides tax relief to veterans who served during a recognized war period and are 62 years or older, or, are receiving 100% disability as a Veteran; or, became 100% disabled while serving.
+Veteran ExemptionThis program provides tax relief to veterans and, widows/widowers of veterans, who served during a recognized war period and are 62 years or older, or, are receiving 100% disability as a Veteran; or, became 100% disabled while serving.
 The following documents are needed, by April 1 along with the application: Form DD 214, copy of driver's license, copy of birth certificate.
 Other documents may be needed based on your application.

 Veteran Exemption Application

 Flowchart of Veteran's Exemption Qualifications

 An individual who is determined by a medical professional may receive a partial exemption on their property.
 A letter from a medical professional must accompany your application and be submitted by April 1st.

 Blind Exemption Application